AuJUngZ/coop-report/README.md

 ## 🚀 Introduction

-This report details my internship experience at SCB TechX, where I worked as a DevOps Engineer from [Start Date] to [End Date].
+This report details my internship experience at SCB TechX, where I worked as a DevOps Engineer from 04 Jon 2024 to 25 Oct 2024.
 It covers my roles, responsibilities, key projects, and the invaluable skills I gained during this period.

-## 🏢 Company Background

-SCB TechX is a technology arm of Siam Commercial Bank, focused on driving digital innovation in the financial sector.
-Learn more about the company's mission, vision, and technological focus in this section.

 ## 💼 Work Responsibilities